 #2 Copy Unselectable Text from Windows

 Say you want to copy text from an error dialogue box.
-Well, this is more simple than you think it’s, simply click on the dialogue box and do CTRL +C and the entire error message will get copied to your clipboard.
+Well, this is more simple than you think it’s, simply clicks on the dialogue box and do CTRL +C and the entire error message will get copied to your clipboard.

-Simply run the Textify.exe, click on any window from which you want to grab text.
+Simply run the Textify.exe, click on any window from which you want to grab the text.
 And then Textify will magically make the system text selectable. (see video demo)

 #3 Copy Unselectable Text from Mac